mozilla/blurts-server/README.md

 ### Cloud Functions

-Data ingestion from HIBP is run using [GCP Cloud Functions](https://cloud.google.com/functions).
+User breach notifications from HIBP are handled by a [GCP Cloud Function](https://cloud.google.com/functions).
 This can be emulated locally:

 ```sh
 npm run functions